What Is EMI Testing? A Complete Guide to Electromagnetic Interference Testing

 How Can I Protect My Cell Phone Against EMI?

-Most smartphones are built with EMI shielding.
-EMI shielding protects cell phones by reducing the amount of electromagnetic waves coming from the phone and blocking incoming interference.
-This way, your phone is less likely to affect surrounding devices, and surrounding devices are less likely to affect your phone.
 The shielding isn’t applied to the entire phone.
 An array of digital chips inside the phone is shielded instead, which allows the phone to function normally while still receiving adequate protection.
 The shielding protects the parts of your phone that control wireless LAN, radio frequency, and Bluetooth.
-An overlooked benefit of EMI shielding is that it helps create space inside of the phone without compromising the device’s performance.
+An overlooked benefit of EMI shielding is that it helps create space inside the phone without compromising the device’s performance.
 While most modern smartphones come equipped with EMI shielding, older devices with worn-out or no EMI shielding materials at all might still be susceptible to electromagnetic interference.

 Deep Coat specializes in EMI coating and shielding for a wide range of industries and devices.
 Connect with one of our team members to discuss how our innovative coating and shielding processes can help protect your devices.